skittleson/VirtualVacuumRobot/readme.md

 - Shutdown: `{'action':'shutdown'}`
 - Teardown: `{'action':'teardown'}` Removes all SNS topics and Queues for virtual vacuums

-Per vacuum robot by sending the id:
+Control a single vacuum by sending the id:
 Start cleaning: `{'action':'start', 'id': '1234'}`

 Receive messages on SNS topics: